Are you looking to store a collection of wine at home?

 When wine is exposed to low humidity levels, the cork is likely to dry out, allowing air to get into your wine and damage it.
 However, it is possible to regulate air moisture in the cooler with humidity controls to keep the wine in the right conditions.

 As mentioned earlier, it is important to keep maintain the right temperature for your type of wine.
 A digital thermostat is designed to help you check whether the temperature is where you desire it to be.
 If not, you can adjust it as required.

 Wine coolers with smart functions, touch controls, and digital displays are sleeker and classy than the traditional models.
 These functions render the unit easy to operate.
 In addition, some models are smartphone-compatible.

 The flavor of wine can get damaged when it is exposed to sunlight.
 For this reason, tinted glass can help to add a layer of protection against damaging UV rays.

 - Upright Storage Space

 This is a rare feature that enables you to store opened bottles back in the cooler.
 With this, you can have the reassurance that your unfinished bottle will be safe inside the wine cooler.

 - Secure Lock

 This feature provides safety for your expensive bottles of wine from being stolen or accidentally opened.
-It acts as a good deterrent especially if you have children in the house.
+In addition, it acts as a good deterrent, especially if you have children in the house.

 - Power Reset